Part 1 – Types of pickup:

 The early DeArmond pickups such as the basic plain chrome type also known as the Hershey bar type, the FH and RH attachables, the S-grille, the Diamond-grille, the multi-diamond grille type and others employed one bar magnet.
 The main disadvantage of this type of pickup is that the magnetic field strength is the same across every string, which can result in an uneven response as heard by the human ear.

 The second type of electromagnetic pickup consists of a coil of copper wire placed within a magnetic field as before, but this type does not depend on proximity to the strings.
 Instead, a ferrous plate is placed within the magnetic field and the pickup itself is placed against the soundboard of the instrument.
 This ferrous plate is the base-plate of the pickup.
-As the soundboard vibrates, the metal plate vibrates in sympathy with it and this induces a corresponding voltage and waveform in the coil, with the same result as before.
+As the soundboard vibrates, the metal plate vibrates in sympathy with it and this induces a corresponding voltage and waveform in the coil which is positioned against the plate, with the same result as before.
 The DeArmond pickups employing this principle are the models 700, 750, 750-C, 800 attachable transducer pickup for roundhole flat-top Spanish guitar (not to be confused with the Model 800 TremTrol) and Model 900.

-The magnet shapes commonly used in electromagnetic pickups are the flat bar (as in all DeArmond humbuckers, Hershey Bar types, models RH/RHC and FH/FHC and un-numbered others), the pin or rod (as in Models 210, 700, 750, 900, 2000, RH-B/RHC-B, Fender Coronado guitar pickups with Black T insert and many others) and flexible rubberised strip with magnetisable particles (as in the four-Vee guitar and bass pickups, the all-chrome Fender Coronado guitar pickups, the Autoharp pickup Model 1300 and many others.
+The magnet shapes commonly used in electromagnetic pickups are the flat bar (as in all DeArmond humbuckers, Hershey Bar types, models RH/RHC and FH/FHC and un-numbered others), the pin or rod (as in Models 210, 700, 750, 900, 2000, RH-B/RHC-B, Fender Coronado guitar pickups with Black T insert and many others) and flexible rubberised strip with magnetisable particles (as in the four-Vee guitar and bass pickups, the four-scroll/moustache pickups with individually adjustable pole-pieces, the all-chrome Fender Coronado guitar pickups, the Autoharp pickup Model 1300 and many others.

 Model 2300 humbucker – 1,300 Gauss,